 The average age at diagnosis is 40-45 years, but acromegaly can develop at any age.
 Because symptoms and signs are not always obvious, the diagnosis is usually delayed 10-15 years after the condition's development.

 Acromegaly is associated with many complications and may cause premature death.
-With successful treatment using a multidisciplinary team of endocrinologists and neurosurgeons, the complications and premature mortality can be avoided.

 Symptoms and complications in adults may include the following:

 - Abnormally large growth and deformity of the: